 Blue phacelia, Phacelia distans, is also known as scorpionweed and wild heliotrope.
 It has fern-like leaves that are green and bell-like blue flowers.
 Flowers will bloom from February to June.
 The plant will get 1 to 3 feet tall and will resemble the tail of a scorpion with the shape.

-Mohave yucca (Yucca schidigera) is an evergreen with leaves 2 to 4 inches long and bell-like flowers in purplish white 1 to 2 inches long.
-Flowers bloom August and September and fruits are in late summer with black berries.
+Mohave Yucca (Yucca schidigera) is an evergreen with leaves 2 to 4 inches long and bell-like flowers in purplish-white 1 to 2 inches long.
+Flowers bloom in August and September and fruits are in late summer with blackberries.
 The plant will get up to 16 feet tall.
 It depends on the Pronuba moth to pollinate.

 Ocotillo desert plant (Fouquieria splendens) is not a true cactus so don’t be mistaken.
 It has large spiny sticks in green color.
-When it starts raining, the plant quickly covers with 1.1inch ovate leaves which will stay there for weeks if not months.
+When it starts raining, the plant is quickly covered with 1.1inch ovate leaves which will stay there for weeks if not months.
 Ocotillo likes rocky terrain and will grow in really drought areas.
-It starts to bloom at March till June with red tube style flowers.
+It starts to bloom in March till June with red tube-style flowers.